 TRIPLE ENGINE is motivated and influenced by the spirit of blues rock trios such as Cream, The Jimi Hendrix Experience and ZZ Top.
 The prog-rock spirit of Rush and the pop sensibilities of The Police mesh with the gravitas of Zeppelin and the humour of Van Halen to help shape a formidable musical machine.

 Borne of a songwriting partnership stemming from the members' involvement with the Chris Gibbs Trio, Graphic Fiction Heroes recorded their full-length debut album at Noise-a-thon (all tracking besides drums) and with Rob Agostini at Soundbaker (drums and final mixes).
 The album is out now.
 Graphic Fiction Heroes won the Country category of the WAM Song of the Year in 2013 with the track 'First and Last' from the album.
 A follow-up EP 'Dreams of a Libertine' (recorded at Noise-a-thon and Soundbaker, mixed and mastered by Troy Nababan) was released in May 2017 and peaked at number 93 on the iTunes rock charts.
-GFH recently supported legendary Australian act 1927 on the Perth leg of the band's national tour.
+GFH recently supported legendary Australian act 1927 on the Perth leg of the band's national tour in 2019.

 Retro-metal for the 21st century.
 Axe Cane released their debut EP in 2012 to positive reviews and a follow-up recording was commenced not long thereafter.
 The band is currently on hiatus, but the founding members intend to complete the second recording in 2018.
 The band features ex-members of bands as diverse as Voyager and Kingpin.
 Axe Cane's debut public appearance was on television in 2012 as part of the popular yearly charity show, Telethon on Network 7.